szq0214/FKD/README.md

 	}

 ## What's New
+* Please refer to our work [here](https://github.com/VILA-Lab/SRe2L/tree/main/relabel#make-fkd-compatible-with-mixup-and-cutmix) if you would like to utilize mixture-based data augmentations (Mixup, CutMix, etc.) during the soft label generation and model training.
 * Includes [code of soft label generation](FKD_SLG) for customization.
 We will also set up a [soft label zoo and baselines](FKD_SLG) with multiple soft labels from various teachers.
 * FKD with AdamW on ResNet-50 achieves **80.5%** using a plain training scheme.
 Pre-trained model is available [here](https://drive.google.com/file/d/14HgpE-9SMOFUN3cb7gT9OjURqq7s7q2_/view?usp=sharing).